Combined M.D./M.P.H. Degree

 The Doctor of Medicine/Master of Public Health dual degree is a collaborative program between UT Southwestern Medical Center and the University of Texas School of Public Health (UTSPH).

 Both degree programs are independently accredited through the respective accreditation bodies and are approved by the Texas Higher Education Coordinating Board.
-The integrated dual degree program satisfies the requirements of both the M.D. and M.P.H. degree programs.
+The integrated dual degree program satisfies the requirements of both the M.D. and M.P.H. degrees.

 The M.P.H. degree requires that students attain skills and knowledge in core public health disciplines of Biostatistics, Environmental and Occupational Health Sciences, Epidemiology and Disease Control, Health Promotion and Behavioral Sciences, and Management, Policy, and Community Health.